 - Instead of 'Innovative solution that facilities a streamlined process allowing your employees and contractors to record their absence from work in an efficient manner' say 'Timetastic' :)

 We want to develop a personal/ conversational relationship with our readers.
+Imagine beinug sat with them, having a conversation.
 Use "You" and "your".
 Bear in mind who the reader is and the subject matter of the blog.

 "Your employees" rather than "the employees".

 "You and your team" rather than "staff".

 Write from personal experience.
 Sharing your knowledge is important, but back it up with experiences, examples, stories that illustrate your point.

 Get to the Point